Syrian civil war: Crime wave

 As the conflict has expanded across Syria, many cities have been engulfed in a wave of crime as fighting caused the disintegration of much of the civilian state, and many police stations stopped functioning.
 Rates of theft increased, with criminals looting houses and stores.
 Rates of kidnappings increased as well.
 Rebel fighters were seen stealing cars and, in one instance, destroying a restaurant in Aleppo where Syrian soldiers had been seen eating.

-Local National Defense Forces commanders often engaged "in war profiteering through protection rackets, looting, and organized crime".
-NDF members were also implicated in "waves of murders, robberies, thefts, kidnappings, and extortions throughout government-held parts of Syria since the formation of the organization in 2013", as reported by the Institute for the Study of War.
+Local National Defense Forces commanders often engaged "in war profiteering through protection rackets, looting and organized crime".
+NDF members were also implicated in "waves of murders, robberies, thefts, kidnappings and extortions throughout government-held parts of Syria since the formation of the organization in 2013", as reported by the Institute for the Study of War.

 Criminal networks have been used by both the government and the opposition during the conflict.
 Facing international sanctions, the Syrian government relied on criminal organizations to smuggle goods and money in and out of the country.
 The economic downturn caused by the conflict and sanctions also led to lower wages for Shabiha members.
 In response, some Shabiha members began stealing civilian properties and engaging in kidnappings.
 Rebel forces sometimes rely on criminal networks to obtain weapons and supplies.
 Black market weapon prices in Syria's neighboring countries have significantly increased since the start of the conflict.
-To generate funds to purchase arms, some rebel groups have turned towards extortion, theft, and kidnapping.
+To generate funds to purchase arms, some rebel groups have turned towards extortion, theft and kidnapping.

-Syria has become the chief location for manufacturing of Captagon, an illegal amphetamine.
+Syria has become the chief location for manufacturing Captagon, an illegal amphetamine.
 Drugs manufactured in Syria have found their way across the Gulf, Jordan and Europe but have at times been intercepted.
 In January 2022, a Jordanian army officer was shot and killed and three army personnel injured after a shoot out erupted between drug smugglers and the army.
 The Jordanian army has said that it shot down a drone in 2021 that was being used to smuggle a substantial amount of drugs across the Jordanian border.